Friday, September 4, 2020

 Orlik focuses on the high savings rate in China, as its inadequate welfare system makes citizens cover many expenses themselves.
 This leads to low consumption by the working-class population.
 For many years, deposit and loan rates were set, but now they are left to ‘float’ based on the market.
 Like Greenspan, Orlik tries to blame the 2008 U.S. crisis on Chinese savings invested in U.S Treasuries by Chinese state banks.
 This led to low U.S. interest rates, leading to low interest mortgages, leading to anyone with a pulse qualifying.
 This of course leaves out many things – like no-doc mortgages, fraudulent paperwork, the dollar standard and securitization.
 The high domestic savings rate and blocks on money transfers out of China give the large state banks stability and size, as they are the biggest in the country.
 The state-owned Industrial & Commercial Bank of China is the largest bank in the world by assets.

 Orlik points out that local governments sell peasant land to real estate developers to gain funds, a practice partly behind the recent Chinese property bubble after the 2008 Wall Street collapse.
-According to Orlik these formerly unoccupied buildings and infrastructure are slowly being used.
+According to Orlik these formerly unoccupied buildings and infrastructure are slowly being used - but that is still up in the air.
 At that time the 4-trillion yuan stimulus initiated by Wen Jiabao in November 2008 helped stabilize the world economy and allowed growth to continue in China.

 The present CCP general secretary, Xi Jinping, has launched another large campaign against corruption.
 Corruption actually depresses growth.
 Corruption, not labor exploitation, is how a bureaucracy gets richer.
 Tens of thousands of officials have been caught.
 Even a cursory knowledge of the various bureaucratic strata in eastern Europe or the USSR shows they did not live like filthy-rich capitalists.
 In East Germany the ruling bureaucratic caste was very small and tight, but not wealthy.
 Think of a high union boss and you get a bit of a picture of their lives.
 Now think of Jeff Bezos.
 A big difference.

 Theoretically Orlik mentions that the CCP now believes that ‘public ownership’ is the sum total of socialism, ignoring planning, workers’ control, equality, exploitation, social basics, a classless society or any other parameters.
 To many Marxists, this is almost laughable.
 China is one of the most unequal societies on the planet, given its leadership is more concerned with being a developmental state than anything else.
-The Chinese proletariat will one day rise up and take political power away from the bureaucratic strata and their capitalist allies.
+The Chinese proletariat will one day rise up and take political power away from the bureaucratic strata and their capitalist allies and move towards full socialism in league with others.
 But in the process no one must forget the massive gains that must be preserved in China.

 Other prior blog reviews on this subject, use blog search box, upper left: “Two Sea Changes in World Political Economy,” “Is the East Still Red?”
 “From Commune to Capitalism,” “The End of the Revolution,” “Jasic Factory Struggle,” “China’s New Red Guards,” “The Rise of China,” “The Fall of Bo Xilai” “Maoism & the Chinese Revolution,” “Striking to Survive,” “China on Strike.”